-The Compensation Committee determines compensation for the directors and executive officers and is currently comprised of two directors: Sheldon Nelson and Darren Vucurevich.
+The Compensation Committee determines compensation for the directors and executive officers and is currently comprised of director Darren Vucurevich.

 The Company's compensation philosophy for executives continues to follow several underlying principles:

 - (i) To provide compensation packages that encourage and motivate performance. - (ii) To remain competitive with other companies of similar size and scope of operations and thus allow the Company to attract and retain talented executives. - (iii) To align the interests of the executives within the Company with the long-term interests of the Company and its security holders through stock-related programs.